payne911/SR-ResCNN-Keras/README.md

 Notes to self.

 ```
+* Integrate random size-reduction algorithms for the training-set generation
 * Better integrate TensorBoard (proper feature/image visualization)
 * Use x_test to generate bicubic enlargments
 * Use Keras ImagePreProcessing object